Bridging Modality Disconnect in Self-Reflection via Closed-Loop Visually Grounded Verification: Method

 \subsection{Formulation}

-We formulate the visual reflective reasoning task as a multi-turn generation process.
-Given an initial image $I_0$ and a user query $q$, the objective of the VLM, denoted as $\pi_\theta$, is to generate a structured reasoning trajectory $\mathcal{Y} = \{y_1, y_2, \dots, y_K\}$ over $K$ interaction turns.
-Unlike standard CoT reasoning, which operates on static visual features, our framework incorporates dynamic visual interactions.
-At each step $k$, the model generates an output tuple $y_k = (a_k, r_k, v_k)$, where $a_k$ is the textual response, $r_k$ denotes the reflection content, and $v_k$ signifies the visual tool tokens for visual reflection.
-The tool tokens $v_k$ trigger a visual update function $\mathcal{G}$, yielding an updated visual context $I_k = \mathcal{G}(I_0, v_k)$ that highlights specific regions for the subsequent step.
-Consequently, for the $(k+1)$-th turn, the model takes the updated visual context $I_k$ and the interaction history $h_{<k+1} = \{a_j, r_j, v_j\}_{j=1}^{k}$ as input to generate the next response tuple $y_{k+1}$.
-This process can be formulated as:
+We formulate visual reflection as a multi-turn generation process.
+Given an image $I_0$ and a user query $q$, the objective of the VLM, denoted as $\pi_\theta$, is to generate a structured reflection trajectory $\mathcal{Y} = \{y_1, y_2, \dots, y_K\}$ over $K$ interaction turns.
+At each turn $k$, the model generates an output tuple $y_k = (a_k, r_k, v_k)$, where $a_k$ is the textual response, $r_k$ specifies the reflection content, and $v_k$ denotes the verification specification.
+Unlike CoT reasoning, which operates on a fixed visual input, our framework actively verifies visual evidence during reflection.
+The visual verification specification $v_k$ triggers a visual prompt generator $\mathcal{G}$, yielding an updated image $I_k = \mathcal{G}(I_0, v_k)$ that highlights specific regions for the subsequent turn.
+For the $(k+1)$-th turn, the model takes the updated image $I_k$ and the interaction history $h_{<k+1} = \{a_j, r_j, v_j\}_{j=1}^{k}$ as input to generate the next response tuple $y_{k+1}$.
+This process can be formulated as

-where $y_{k+1} = (a_{k+1}, r_{k+1}, v_{k+1})$ represents the newly generated answer, reflection, and visual tool tokens.
-This loop repeats until the model's reflection validates the answer.
+where $y_{k+1} = (a_{k+1}, r_{k+1}, v_{k+1})$ represents the newly generated output tuple.
+This loop continues until the model determines that no further visual verification is needed.